Meet Summer

 Summer is a clinical social worker who earned her degree from the University of Michigan School of Social Work, with a focus on family practice, early childhood development, and integrated health care.
 She has specialized training in attachment theory, child development, play therapy, mindfulness, infant and parent-child psychotherapy, motivational interviewing, cognitive behavioral therapy, interpersonal psychotherapy, mind-body approaches, chronic illness, and trauma-focused care.

-She works with individuals navigating a wide range of concerns, including anxiety, grief and loss, trauma, stress and burnout, attachment-related challenges, chronic illness and caregiving, parenting difficulties, and major life transitions.
+She works with individuals navigating a wide range of concerns, including anxiety, depression, grief and loss, trauma, stress and burnout, attachment-related challenges, chronic illness and caregiving, parenting difficulties, and life transitions.
 Drawing from experience across diverse settings, Summer brings an understanding of the complex and interconnected factors that influence both mental and physical well-being.

 Interests: Summer enjoys listening to podcasts on long walks with her dog, creativity through colourful home decor and spaces, joyful movement, delicious meals, and spending time with her family and friends.